arg3t/yigit.run/content/posts/supercharge-your-bash-scripts-with-multiprocessing.md

 cover = ""
-tags = ["bash", "scripting", "programming"] keywords = ["bash", "scripting"] description = "Bash is a great tool for automating tasks and improving you workflow.
+tags = ["bash", "scripting", "programming"] keywords = ["bash", "scripting"] description = "Bash is a great tool for automating tasks and improving you work flow.
 However, it is ***SLOW***.
 Adding multiprocessing to the scripts you write can improve the performance greatly." showFullContent = false draft=false
 +++

-Bash is a great tool for automating tasks and improving you workflow.
+Bash is a great tool for automating tasks and improving you work flow.
 However, it is ***SLOW***.
 Adding multiprocessing to the scripts you write can improve the performance greatly.